Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Frequent Asked Question ferries to Germany from Denmark

-There are 2 direct ferries from Denmark to Germany.
+There are two direct ferries from Denmark to Germany.
 Both make sense to use when you're travelling from the Danish region Sjaelland / Seeland to Germany.
 This is the case when you travel from Copenhagen to Germany for example.

 The quickest ferry from Denmark to Germany is the ferry from Rodby to Puttgarden that takes you from the Danish Seeland coast to Northern Germany in just 45 minutes.